Code-Institute-Submissions/MichaelLetson-avenger_stuff_DecResub/README.md

 Something I chose to do was to enable non-users to post a product to the site, I did this as I wanted the main purpose for the site for people to buy Avengers stuff, and felt giving someone the opportunity to post a product might entice them to further browse and want further functionality to then sign up.
 This in particular could be up for review, however.

+The above is the E-Commerce business model.
+The site is layed out specifcally to entice people to become a user and purchase an item.
+This is done via constant prompts to sign in to have better functionality, such as purchasing, and by making it seemless to do so with a quick and simple design.

+Note:
+- there are no external links in this site.
+3.4 in markdown critieria is not relevant.
+As confirmed by my mentor.

 ## Colour Scheme:

 In line with the Avengers logo and Marvel, I went for a clean Red and White scheme, which is persistent throughout the site.